DIVERSITY — OPPORTUNITY — COMMUNITY

 Bring your varied life experiences, education, and perspective, and in return you will have an opportunity to combine those skills and experiences in a career that values and respects others.

 Since 1910, the Boy Scouts of America (BSA) has helped build future leaders of this country by combining educational and outdoor adventure activities with lifelong values and fun.
 The Boy Scouts America has a major focus on the development of youth.

 Several thousand commissioned professional Scouters lead, guide, and facilitate the efforts of more than a million adult volunteers on whom Scouting depends on to carry out its mission.
 It is the job of the commissioned professional Scouter to inspire, recruit, train, and support the BSA’s volunteers, in addition to working with community leaders and rallying public support for Scouting’s activities.

-The commissioned professional Scouter in a beginning management position is assigned to a district or service area within a local council.
-Your district or service area is sustained and successful through your ability to promote, supervise, and work with local volunteers.
+The commissioned professional Scouter in a beginning management position is assigned to a specific role within a local council.
+Your success will be dependent on your ability to promote, supervise, and work with local volunteers.
 If you have skills in human relations, public relations, marketing, fundraising, finance, accounting, business management, or sales, then you should consider taking the opportunity to become a commissioned professional in the Mayflower Council of the Boy Scouts of America.